simontaen/Passions/Notes.md

 * Stuck in processing on server, why?
 How should the App react?

 ## General Functionality
-* Use AFNetworkActivityIndicatorManager.h to better show network activity (loading images)

 ### Spotify Integration
 * Fall back to Spotify if Music App does not seem to be used.
 But to what Artists?
 Current Top Artists?